-The goals of treatment for multiple sclerosis are:
+The goals of treatment for MS are to:

-Patients are recommended to seek care from a neurologist experienced in treating multiple sclerosis.
+It is best to seek care from a neurologist experienced in treating MS.

-Over a third of patients will progress even with immediate treatment, but without early treatment about half of patients will progress to clinically identifiable multiple sclerosis.
+Over a third of people will progress even with immediate treatment, but without early treatment about half of patients with clinically isolated syndrome will progress to clinically identifiable MS.

 Treatment with Disease-Modifying Drugs

 Most of these drugs are taken on a long-term basis.
 They can help reduce disease activity and progression for relapse-remitting MS (the most common form of MS) and other types of MS that have relapses (secondary-progressive MS, progressive-relapsing MS).
-At this time, there are no proven treatments for primary-progressive MS. Disease-modifying drugs can have significant side effects.
+Disease-modifying drugs can have significant side effects.
 Before choosing when to start treatment or which treatment to use, the clinician should inform the patient of:

-If disease-modifying drugs do not work or if they are not accessible, doctors may try other drugs that are not specifically approved for MS. They include intravenous immunoglobulin (IVIg), methotrexate, azathrioprine (Imuran), and cyclophosphamide (Cytoxan).
+If disease-modifying drugs do not work or if they are not accessible, doctors may try other drugs that are not specifically approved for MS. They include intravenous immunoglobulin (IVIg), methotrexate, azathioprine (Imuran), cladribine (Leustatin) and cyclophosphamide (Cytoxan).

 Treating Acute Relapses